dwmkerr/boxes/README.md

 ### Later

+- [ ] refactor: 'wait' functions can be generalised to take a predicate that uses AWS calls and then share the same loop/logging/etc
 - [ ] refactor: make 'debug' command local/debug build only?
 - [ ] feat: 'import' command to take an instance ID and create local box config for it and tag the instance
 - [ ] docs: cost allocation tags blog post